-Manual therapy is the cornerstone of rehabilitation.
+Manual therapy is the basis of rehabilitation.

 Indications for manual therapy: